Highly anisotropic nonrelativistic charge-to-spin conversion in altermagnets

 \section{Discussion and summary}

 Note that the SOC is ignored since we focus on the nonrelativistic charge-to-spin conversion in this work.
 However, the effect of SOC on the conversion ratio would be negligible for the altermagnet without containing heavy elements.
 As summarized in Supplemental Material, Table SII, the difference between the maximum conversion ratio $\Theta_{max}$ without SOC and that with SOC for most altermagnets is negligible.
 An exception occurs for OsO$_2$ that the difference is slightly large as expected from the strong SOC of the heavy element Os.
 By considering the SOC, there are additional nonzero spin conductivity components in additional to those listed in Table \ref{table1}.
 In such cases, it will usually be convenient to dictate the spin conductivity by use of the magnetic point group\cite{prl127701,npj46}.
-Second, our derived anisotropic charge-to-spin conversion formulas for bulk altermagnets can be extended to be applicable to two-dimensional altermagnets\cite{apl182409,cs13853,jcas381}, for which we have $\theta=\pi/2$ and the conversion anisotropy is described by $\varphi$.

 It is worth noting here that the nonrelativistic charge-to-spin conversion cannot be dictated by the spin polarization\cite{prb224423}, although the nonzero spin conductivity components are in line with spin-polarized conductivity components.
 This can be confirmed from the expression for the anisotropic charge-to-spin conversion ratio, which is in stark contrast to that for the anisotropic spin polarization\cite{prb224423}.
 For example, as seen from Eq. (\ref{eq-22}) and Fig. \ref{f-3}(e), the conversion ratio for RuO$_2$ is only $\theta$ dependent and reaches maximum at $\theta=\pi/2$.
 In stark contrast, the anisotropic spin polarization is both $\theta$ and $\varphi$ dependent and could be zero at $\theta=\pi/2$, as seen from Eq.
 (11) and Fig. 4(e) in Ref. \cite{prb224423}.